 As I hit puberty, the acne started.
-It was extremely painful and embarrassing, producing large cysts under my skin that under doctor supervision we ignorantly treated with antibiotics.
+It was extremely painful and embarrassing.
+It produced large cysts under my skin that under doctor supervision was ignorantly treated with antibiotics.
 Unbeknownst to me this compounded the problem.
 The acne lasted well into my late twenties.
 Yeast infections were a common annoyance as well, and slid right underneath my radar.
 I had an especially bad case during my first pregnancy.

 the candida realization

 Then in August of 2012, after having my second child, I noticed a patch of itchy skin on my finger.

 It started out as a dry, itchy spot.
 Soon small blisters started to appear and every day it was spreading.
 My hands became so incredibly inflamed with itching, open sores and tight skin that I couldn’t bend my fingers for months!
 I cried myself to sleep in an itchy, tortuous state of mind almost every night and woke up for many hours trying to find some sort of relief.